Deadlines and General Information

 - July 1st - final deadline for domestic applicants (regular admission)

-Because admission standards are high, applicants to the MPP program must display impressive credentials.
-Minimum requirements include a 3.0 grade point average in undergraduate coursework, with particular emphasis placed on upper-level undergraduate and prior graduate-level academic performance.
+Since admission standards are high, applicants to the MPP program must display impressive credentials.
+Minimum requirements include a 3.0 grade point average (on a 4.0 scale) in undergraduate coursework or recent graduate coursework, with particular emphasis placed on upper-level undergraduate and prior graduate-level academic performance.

 If you cannot provide evidence that meets this requirement, you are encouraged to apply to the University of Arizona Graduate College as a non-degree seeking student to take one of the courses listed below.
 Earning at least a B in one or more of these classes indicates that you have the quantitative skills necessary to enter the program.
 Please note that any of the below courses taken as a non-degree seeking student will count toward your Master of Public Policy curriculum (maximum of 12 units).
 Please also note that you will need to separately apply to the Master of Public Policy program in GradApp, and that receipt of a B in one of the below courses does not guarantee admission.

 - PA 504: Intermediate Economics for Public Policy